Insurance Bail Bond / Surety Recovery Licensing FAQs

 - My name or address changed.
 What do I need to do?

-- My license got destroyed.
-How do I get a new copy?
+- My license got destroyed or lost.
+How do I print a new one?

 - How do I pay my fees?